 - What point in time do you want a database restored to? - If your answer is the time when the disk error occurs, backup all journal files of the damaged database.
 These files will help DBMaker to restore the database to the most current time. - What files have previously been backed up? - Find out where the most current full backup and all subsequent incremental backups are located.
 For example, suppose you perform a full backup on the 30th day of every month and an incremental backup every 10 days.
 If your system is damaged on May 25th, you need the full backup from April 30th, the incremental backups from May 10th and May 20th, and the damaged journal files from May 25th.
 After locating these files, DBMaker can restore your database to the state it was in before the failure on May 25.
-Since all online backup information is stored in the backup history file, DBMaker will read it to get this information when restoring a database.
+The valid backup sequence that is composed of a group of full backup files and a series of incremental backup files is essential for the restoration.
+The backup sequence is identified by a backup history file named dmbackup.his, so the backup history file is especially important.
+DBMaker will read it to get this information when restoring a database.